I home-schooled my two children for 13 years. Home education was the best thing ever for us.

 - Make Lego Landmarks

-- This lovely homeschool site, "Joy in the Home," by mom Dollie has a good list of resources for using Lego in home education.
+- Many homeschool sites, such as "Joy in the Home," by mom Dollie have good lists of resources for using Lego in home education.

 - The Lego website has many educational resources for all ages.

 - Is Lego the best thing ever or an invention of the Devil, especially when stepped on in the dark?